Liquidity planning: 5 tips on how to sell better on Amazon without unpleasant surprises

 If your answer is “April 10,” you are correct.
 Because that is the date when the payment actually arrives in your account and thus affects your liquidity.
 The invoice date is irrelevant in liquidity planning; the payment terms must always be considered.

 The same applies to your expenses, i.e. the invoices you have to pay.
-Include the payment term in your liquidity planning here, that is, the date when the money actually leaves your account.
-Only in this way will you get an accurate picture of your future cash flow.
+Include the payment term in your liquidity planning here as well, meaning the date when the money actually leaves your account.
+Only then will you get an accurate picture of your future cash flow.

 4. Play through different liquidity scenarios

-It may seem superfluous to play through the best or worst case when the liquidity planning is supposed to be as realistic as possible – as mentioned above.
+It may seem unnecessary to play through the best or worst case when liquidity planning is supposed to be as realistic as possible, as mentioned above.
 However, playing through different scenarios certainly has its justification, as it shows you your complete entrepreneurial scope for action.

-In pessimistic scenarios, you can examine how, for example, declining demand will affect your liquidity and how much time you would have until an acute liquidity shortage arises.
-If such a case does occur, you will already have a rough idea of what to expect, and you will not panic.
+In pessimistic scenarios, you can examine how, for example, declining demand will affect your liquidity and how much time you would have until an acute liquidity shortfall occurs.
+If such a case does arise, you will already have a rough idea of what to expect, and you will not panic.

 5. Use digital tools for liquidity planning

 Most entrepreneurs and financial managers use Excel for liquidity planning.
-A major disadvantage is that this takes a lot of time, as the various account movements must be manually reviewed and then entered into the spreadsheet.
-Additionally, errors can quickly creep in, which can subsequently distort the liquidity plan.
+A major disadvantage is that this takes a lot of time, as the various account movements must be viewed manually and then entered into the spreadsheet.
+Additionally, errors can quickly creep in, which subsequently distort the liquidity plan.

 Conclusion